If you have experience installing software from source code on your Linux server, you have probably come across the

 - sudo apt update

-- sudo apt build-essential
+- sudo apt install build-essential

 On Rocky Linux or other Red Hat derivatives, you can install a group of packages called Development Tools to provide the same compiler functionality.
 Install the packages with